JenDacanay/Speaker-Recognition-System/README.md

 ### Appendix

 + This project was the final project for EEC 201, Digital Signal Processing at University of California, Davis.

-##### <i> All works was a collaborative effort throughout the whole process to create a speech recognition system through the use of digital signal processing tools, specifically, text-dependent feature extraction using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm.
-The project was implemented using MATLAB, where Maeia created the preliminary complete system implementation while Jennifer worked on improvements in pre-processing, data extraction, and plotting.
-Jennifer implemented Github and the final report. </i>

 ### References